-We are thrilled you have chosen to book your safari with African Bush Camps.
-You can have peace of mind that by booking travel with us, you are helping to preserve the wonders of Africa for future generations.
+Congratulations on booking a safari holiday with African Bush Camps.
+You can have peace of mind that by booking with us, you are helping to preserve the wonders of Africa for future generations.

 In these Terms & Conditions, references to “you” and “your” include the first named person on the booking and all persons on whose behalf a booking is made or any other person to whom a booking is added or transferred.